athertahir/deep-learning-time-series-forecasting/chapter_14/Lab12.md

 model is provided below.
 The model expects a list of five model hyperparameters; they are:

-ˆ ninput: The number of lag observations to use as input to the model.
+- ninput: The number of lag observations to use as input to the model.

-ˆ nnodes: The number of LSTM units to use in the hidden layer.
+- nnodes: The number of LSTM units to use in the hidden layer.

-ˆ nepochs: The number of times to expose the model to the whole training dataset.
+- nepochs: The number of times to expose the model to the whole training dataset.

-ˆ nbatch: The number of samples within an epoch after which the weights are updated.
+- nbatch: The number of samples within an epoch after which the weights are updated.

-ˆ ndiff: The difference order or 0 if not used.
+- ndiff: The difference order or 0 if not used.

 fit a model
 ===========